apache/cxf/distribution/src/main/release/samples/jms_queue/README.txt

-Building and running the demo using maven
+Building and running the demo using Maven
 ---------------------------------------

-From the base directory of this sample (i.e., where this README file is located), the Ant build.xml file can be used to build and run the demo.

-Using either UNIX or Windows:
+From the base directory of this sample (i.e., where this README file is located), using either UNIX or Windows:

     mvn install (this will build the demo)
     In separate command windows/shells: